alecwest/godaddyirc/README.md

     - Once Go is installed, run "go get github.com/alecwest/godaddyirc" and everything should download
     - If on windows, you'll get an additional error about some code in hellabot, which should just need a modification to recon_windows.go (lowercase the HijackSession function)
     - After making sure Dad Bot conf.json is set up to point to the right server and channel, run "go run dad.go" or "go run mom.go"

+    \* At a limited rate.
+Dad can only tell so many jokes at one time.